 Where to Adopt Rabbits in Singapore

-The group was founded by Jackie Fang and Lynne Tan in 2013.
-Together, the pair have rescued and rehomed over 500 rabbits.
+Bunny Wonderland is a rabbit welfare group dedicated to promoting responsible pet ownership in Singapore.
+The group was founded by Jackie Fang and Lynne Tan in 2013 and together, the pair have rescued and rehomed over 500 rabbits.

 How to adopt from Bunny Wonderland

 - Browse Bunny Wonderland’s Facebook page to view the rabbits available for adoption.

 - Fill up the inquiry form with the necessary details.

 - Bunny Wonderland will contact you for a phone interview.

 - Once approved, you’ll be invited to visit the rabbit at its foster home or at Bunny Wonderland’s adoption drive.